ishaanv/plz-be-the-final-blog-repo/content/articles/my-first-post.md

 ---
-title: "Can't blog??
+title: "Can't blog?
 It's probably the theme"
-stub: "Where I justify that my "
+stub: "An article wherein I justify that my lacklustre blogging performance"
 date: 2017-12-09T13:01:10+11:00
 location: "Australia"
 draft: true
 ---

-## DIY Theme
+### DIY Theme

 I find blogging hard.
 But you have to do it, they say.
 You have to build an online presence otherwise no body will ever hire you.
 Ok fine.